Shushishtok/AtS-my-first-mod/Getting Started.md

 ### API Library

-The API library, developed by a fellow modder, is an expanding and developing library intended to make our modding lives easier by abstracting actions commonly done in modding.
+The API library, developed by a fellow modder [James](https://github.com/JamesVeug), is an expanding and developing library intended to make our modding lives easier by abstracting actions commonly done in modding.
 It has excellent support for adding new goods, traders, perks and cornerstones, and will add more as the time goes.
 [This wiki](https://github.com/JamesVeug/AgainstTheStormAPI/blob/master/ATS_API/WIKI/WIKI.md) can provide more info on existing capabilities if you are interested.

 Regardless, no harm in setting up the dependency now in case you will want to use it.
 Right click on the `Dependencies` expandable list in Visual Studio, then click Add Project Reference.
-Click on "Browse..." to browse to Thunderstore Mod Manager (by default: `C:\Users\<your username>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\AgainstTheStorm\profiles\<your profile name>`), then go to BepInEx -> plugins -> ATS_API_Devs-API.
-Choose the API.dll and press "Add".
+Click on "Browse..." to browse to Thunderstore Mod Manager (by default: `C:\Users\<your username>\AppData\Roaming\Thunderstore Mod Manager\DataFolder\AgainstTheStorm\profiles\Default`), then go to BepInEx -> plugins -> ATS_API_Devs-API.
+Choose the `API.dll` file and press "Add".

 ## Understanding BepInEx and Harmony

 One of the main things you want to do when modding Against The Storm is changing existing code in some way.
 This will be done either by preventing functions from running, doing something right before they run, or doing something after they run.
-For example, if we wanted the a certain blueprint to always appear in the first draw, we'll have to find the function that generates random blueprints for the game, and then override it with our function which will return the blueprint we want instead of the random ones.
+For example, if we wanted a certain blueprint to always appear in the first draw, we'll have to find the function that generates random blueprints for the game, and then override it with our function which will return the blueprint we want instead of the random ones.

 This is where BepInEx and Harmony come together.
 BepInEx uses Harmony as a tool to allow it to control the flow of the existing codebase.
-You can read the [official Harmony documentation](https://harmony.pardeike.net/articles/intro.html) for the full information, but instead, let's look at two main use cases:
+You can read the [official Harmony documentation](https://harmony.pardeike.net/articles/intro.html) for the full information if you are interested.
+For this guide, we will focus on two main use cases:

 ### Harmony Prefix

-A prefix is a function that gets run before (pre) a certain method.
+A prefix is a function that gets run before (**pre**) a certain method.
 Whenever that method is called, that function gets called instead.
 It must always return a boolean result, which determines whether the original method will be run after the function ends, or gets completely skipped and ignored.
 It can be useful to skip functions if you plan to completely override it.

 For example, let's say that we want to change the duration of the seasons.
 I want seasons to be much shorter.
-After a bit of looking around the existing codebase (which I will explain later in this guide how to do so effectively), we found the following function:
+After a bit of looking around the existing codebase (which we will explain later in this guide how to do so effectively), we found the following function:

 ```cs
 protected void SetUpSeasons(BiomeModel biome)